-David Stevens lives in Sydney, Australia, with his wife and children.
-His stories have appeared in Crossed Genres, Aurealis, Three-Lobed Burning Eye, Pseudopod, Cafe Irreal, some Australian literary magazines, and the anthologies ‘Love Hurts’ and ‘At the Edge’.
+David Stevens (usually) lives in Sydney, Australia, with his wife and children.
+His stories have appeared amongst other places in Crossed Genres, Aurealis, Three-Lobed Burning Eye, Pseudopod, Cafe Irreal, Not One of Us, Kaleidotrope, some Australian literary magazines, and the anthologies ‘Love Hurts’, ‘At the Edge’ and ‘Chthonic’.
 His short story, ‘My Life as a Lizard’, received an honorable mention in the list of Best Short Fiction of the Year in Clavis Aurea in Apex.
-One day he will finish his novel.*
+One day he will finish his novel.

 I’ve been blogging in a few places under a nom de guerre, which was all lots of fun, but the years pass and the things I meant to do remain undone, and I realise blogging has become another distraction, or worse, an ersatz alternative to writing fiction, a trick that allows me to think, hey, look at all of the stuff I’ve done.
 I don’t have another twenty years to fart around.
 This is it.